-Information from the Parliamentary Library include current and historical information about senators and members, ministries, elections and referenda, papers produced in the Library's publications program, and guides to Internet resources.
+Provides current and historical information about parliament, ministries, elections and referenda, produces research publications and guides to Internet resources.

-The House of Representatives publishes a range of information about the work of the House and the Parliament.
-This page contains Infosheets, research, external resources and links to discover your house, education and powers, practices and procedures.
+Provides information about the work of the House and the Parliament.
+Contains Infosheets, research, external resources and links to discover your house, education and powers, practices and procedures.

 There are 76 senators, 12 from each state and two each from the Australian Capital Territory and the Northern Territory.
 A partner with the House in the legislative process, the Senate conducts much of its work through an established committee system, including the budget estimates accountability process.

 You can browse current senators by commencement date, service expiry date, their date or place of birth, state or see all women senators.
 You can also search for your state senators by name, postcode or electorate.
 Senators homepages provide parliamentary and electorate address and contact details, their biography, first speech and external links.

 Lists the current Shadow Ministers and their portfolios.
 Also has links to previous ministries.